People have very different ideas about what it means to have too much stuff or a cluttered home.

 In general, clutter that reaches the level of picture #4 or higher of the CIRS would imply that assistance is required.

-Additionally, at a level 5 CIRS rating or above, research conducted by MFB has revealed this is where the fire risk is increased.
+Additionally, at a level 5 CIRS rating or above, research conducted by FRV has revealed this is where the fire risk is increased.

 *Source: Frost RO, Steketee G 2006a, Compulsive Hoarding and Acquiring: Therapist Guide.
 New York.
 Oxford University Press.
 The Clutter Image Rating (CIR) Tool, p.
 188. Used with permission of Oxford University Press, USA